isreallee82/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 a script that prints a number with two decimal places, followed by a new line a script that converts a number from base 10 to base 16
 102. a script that prints every other line from the input, starting with the first line
+103. A shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result